Search

-Wouldn’t you like to run hard workouts and long runs and be able to recover well for the next day?
-Now you can.
+Wouldn’t you like to run hard workouts and long runs and be able to have excellent running recovery?
+Now you can!

 I’m going to share my running recovery routine that helps me bounce back from marathon prep workouts and hard speed sessions.
-It combines nutrition, dynamic exercises, and sleep techniques to help you recover fast.
+It combines a comprehensive approach that includes:

 It’s important to understand why you get sore after a hard run and why this is a good thing.
 When you run a hard workout, you break your body down.
 You get faster when your body has enough time and resources to heal the damage and adapt.